-There are several important GHG source sectors where the NSW government has not clarified targets to guide the type or scale of change needed over the coming decade.
-This includes land clearing and native forest logging, improvements in energy performance of buildings and of the urban environment, industry, and agriculture and livestock emissions.
+There are several important GHG source sectors where the NSW Government has not clarified targets to guide the type or scale of change needed over the coming decade.
+This includes land clearing, improvements in energy performance of buildings and of the urban environment, industry, and agriculture and livestock emissions.
 Nonetheless, action will be needed across these sectors on the NSW Government's pathway to net zero emissions by 2050.